geeky-lynx/Dancler/README.md

 # Manual & Installation

-Manual is for users of this app.
-It will be available in beta releases.
+Manual is for users of this app, including installation or building from source.
+It can be found in [MANUAL.md](./MANUAL.md).

+Installation intructions are located in [MANUAL.md](./MANUAL.md#installation) section `3.
+Installation & Building` article `3.1.
+Installation`.

 # Documentation, Contribution & Building

 Documentation is for developers working on this project or are willing to work on.
 It will be available shortly.
+It can be found in [DOCUMENTATION.md](./DOCUMENTATION.md)

+If you are a contributor or want to contribute, make sure to read [CONTRIBUTIONS.md](./CONTRIBUTIONS.md) as well as [DOCUMENTATION.md](./DOCUMENTATION.md).

+Building instructions are located in [MANUAL.md](./MANUAL.md#building) in section `3.
+Installation & Building`, article `3.2.
+Building`.

 # Changelog